Google My Business Optimization Checklist

 According to Google, your Business Profile is a free tool that allows you to take control of the way your business appears on Google Search and Maps.
 With your Business Profile, you can connect with customers, post updates, list your products and services, accept online orders, and more.

-• There are only a select few (3 businesses) that appear in the local pack
+• There are only a select few (3 businesses) that appear in the local pack, so the real estate is coveted.

 • Business Name